LePhilippeDucTai/game_of_life/README.md

-# Workspace Description
+# Project Description

-This workspace contains the Python code for the Game of Life project.
+This project contains the Python code for the Game of Life simulation.
 The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway.
 It is a zero-player game that simulates the evolution of a population of cells based on a set of rules.

 ## Instructions